harunpehlivan/playground-0ouC8yGM/markdowns/welcome.md

 ## Remark

-This example is a smallest distance computation, unfixed beam sized makes the beam search becoming an A* algorithm.
+This example is a smallest distance computation, unfixed beam size makes the beam search becoming an A* algorithm.

 ### More Resources